The Doctrine: Organizational Physics

 Distortion rarely begins with incompetence or malice.
 It often accelerates during growth, during strength, during periods when the organization believes it is winning.

 A company can expand revenue, hire aggressively, launch initiatives, and celebrate milestones while subtle degradation is already underway.
 Managers are rewarded for optimism rather than accuracy.
 Missed targets are reframed as timing issues.
-A weak hire is tolerated because removal would be disruptive.
+A weak hire is tolerated because removal feels disruptive.
 Metrics are softened to preserve continuity.
 Leadership assumes morale is strong because friction is not surfaced directly.

+The organization continues to move, but with less precision.
 This is not failure.
 It is structural drift compounded by time.

 Yet compounding works in both directions.